 Now 52, my life practically mirrors Erma’s as I navigate a midlife career reboot after being a stay-at-home mom.
 Her sharp observations often hit painfully-yet-hilariously close to home.
 And that “it-happened-to-me-too” relatability is why Erma’s humor stands the test of time.

-Look at some of the best of Erma Bombeck quotes over the years as she took on family, marriage, men, and beauty:
+Scroll below to look at some of the best of Erma Bombeck quotes over the years as she took on family, marriage, men, and beauty.

 “You are going to have a good time on this vacation if we have to break every bone in your body.”
 (Nothing drives a family apart quicker than 12 hours together in a car.)